Marry Me Salmon

 Instructions

-• Reduce the heat to medium.
-Add the additional tablespoon of oil to the skillet.
-Add garlic and cook for 30 seconds, scraping up the browned bits from the bottom of the skillet.
+• Reduce heat to medium.
+Add remaining tablespoon oil.
+Add garlic and cook 30 seconds, scraping up browned bits.

-• Add ¼ cup chicken broth and cook for 1 minute, scraping up the browned bits.
+• Add ¼ cup chicken broth and cook 1 minute, scraping up remaining browned bits.

-• Add 1 teaspoon of Italian seasoning,1 teaspoon smoked paprika, and tomato paste and cook, stirring frequently, for 30 seconds until fragrant.
+• Add Italian seasoning, smoked paprika, and tomato paste.
+Stir and cook 30 seconds until fragrant.

-• Add the ½ cup of white wine to the pan and cook for 1-2 minutes or until mostly evaporated.
+• Add white wine and cook 1–2 minutes until mostly evaporated.

-• Stir in the half and half, cream cheese, parmesan, and salt.
-Cook for 3-4 minutes, stirring or whisking regularly, until the cream cheese and parmesan are melted.
+• Stir in half-and-half, cream cheese, parmesan, and salt.
+Cook 3–4 minutes, whisking regularly, until cream cheese and parmesan are fully melted and sauce is smooth.

 Notes